lijiaoyan/mults_group/_pages/about.md

 Recent news
 ======

+- [Paper of DeepXDE](https://arxiv.org/abs/1907.04502) was uploaded to arXiv.
+(Jul 10, 2019)
+- The first stable version of [DeepXDE](https://github.com/lululxvi/deepxde) (a deep learning library for solving differential equations) was released.
+(Jun 12, 2019)
+- [Paper about the generalization error in deep learning](https://arxiv.org/abs/1905.11427) was uploaded to arXiv.
+(May 27, 2019)
+- [Paper about the dying ReLU problem](https://arxiv.org/abs/1903.06733) was uploaded to arXiv.
+(Mar 15, 2019)
 - I gave a talk on [collapse of deep and narrow neural nets](https://icerm.brown.edu/video_archive/?play=1812) in [ICERM Scientific Machine Learning](https://icerm.brown.edu/events/ht19-1-sml/#workshopoverview) (Jan 28 -- 30, 2019).